 The top causes of stress are money, work, relationships and family issues.
 While you can’t avoid stress, you can do a few things to help manage it and get your body feeling more relaxed.

-Here are 10 helpful tips that will have you feeling more relaxed within minutes:
+Here are 10 helpful tips that are ways to reduce stress and will have you feeling more relaxed within minutes:

 1. Physical activity – Go for walk, go for a run, just get your body moving.
 Exercise produces endorphins, which are responsible for making you feel happy.